Deeply-Unhappy/startup/notes.md

 - Router: Codepen exercise for this section was possibly better at teaching information presented in "components" [Codepen Exercise - Router](https://codepen.io/Deeply-Unhappy/pen/qEbqOyO)
 - Vite: Helpful in seeing how it all connects, CSS still for styling whole elements/classes, while react works well for manipulating details more flexibly than html alone.
 [Site Image](vite-exercise.png)
-### Site Deployment
+### Site Building with Vite
-I decided to make a new file to hold the deliverable files and act as a framework while working on the bundling.
+I decided to make a new folder to hold the deliverable files and act as a framework while working on the bundling.
+Static assets were moved to the correct directory, and a favicon was set for the site.

 ## React Part 2: Reactivity